openpdfsaucer/openpdfsaucer/README.md

 * Table Support: The library facilitates the creation of tables in PDF documents.
 * Encryption: You can encrypt PDF documents for security purposes.
 * Page Layout: OpenPDF allows you to set the page size, orientation, and other layout properties.
-* Flying Saucer is a pure-Java library for rendering arbitrary well-formed XML (or XHTML) using CSS 2.1 for layout and formatting, output to Swing panels, PDF, and images.
+* Rendering arbitrary well-formed XML (or XHTML) using CSS 2.1 for layout and formatting, output to Swing panels, PDF, and images.
+* Render PDF files as images.

 ## OpenPDFSaucer has these modules:
 * [Openpdf](openpdf) OpenPDF is a free Java library for creating and editing PDF files.